canibanoglu/tango_with_django_book/chapters/setup.rst

 You will now notice within your workspace is a directory set to the name of your new project, ``tango_with_django_project``.
 Within this newly created directory, you should see two items:

-	- *another* directory with the same name as your project, ``tango_with_django_project``; and
+* *another* directory with the same name as your project, ``tango_with_django_project``; and
-	- a Python script called ``manage.py``.
+* a Python script called ``manage.py``.

 For the purposes of this tutorial, we call this nested directory the *project configuration directory*.
 Within this directory, you will find four Python scripts.
-We will discuss this scripts in details later on, but for now, you should see:
+We will discuss this scripts in details later on, but for now you should see:

-	- ``__init__.py``, a blank Python script `whose presence indicates to the Python interpreter that the directory is a Python package
+* ``__init__.py``, a blank Python script whose presence indicates to the Python interpreter that the directory is a Python package;
-	- ``settings.py``, the place to store all of your Django project's settings
+* ``settings.py``, the place to store all of your Django project's settings;
-	- ``urls.py``, a Python script to store URL patterns for your project, and
+* ``urls.py``, a Python script to store URL patterns for your project; and
-	- ``wsgi.py``, a Python script used to help run your development server and deploy your project to a production environment.
+* ``wsgi.py``, a Python script used to help run your development server and deploy your project to a production environment.

 .. note:: The project configuration directory has been created with new Django projects since version 1.4.
 Having two directories with the same name may seem quite a bit odd, but the change was made to make separate out the project from the applications within your project.